 Visit the Chicago Institute of Art

-Founded in 1879 as a museum and school for the fine arts, The Chicago Institute of Art moved into its current home in 1893 as the city wound down from hosting the World’s Columbian Exposition.
-The beautiful Beaux-Arts building framed by a pair of bronze lions has be extended over the years to accommodate the museum’s expanding collection which include: Seurat’s scandalous A Sunday on La Grande Jatte, Hopper’s Nighthawks, Van Gogh’s The Bedroom, Wood’s American Gothic, Chagall’s American Windows, and Motley’s Nightlife.
-See some of my favourites from the Institute here.
+The Chicago Institute of Art was founded in 1879 as a museum and school for the fine arts.
+It moved into its current home in 1893 as the city wound down from hosting the World’s Columbian Exposition.
+The beautiful Beaux-Arts building framed by a pair of bronze lions was extended over the years to accommodate the museum’s expanding collection.

 Stroll Millenium and Grant Parks